-- No pre-existing condition limitation We will not refuse to cover the treatment of a condition you had before you enrolled in this Plan solely because you had the condition before you enrolled.
+No pre-existing condition limitation

+We will not refuse to cover the treatment of a condition you had before you enrolled in this Plan solely because you had the condition before you enrolled.

-- Minimum essential coverage (MEC)
+Minimum essential coverage (MEC)

-Coverage (MEC)

-Coverage (MEC)

-Coverage (MEC)

-Coverage (MEC)

-Coverage (MEC)

 Coverage under this plan qualifies as minimum essential coverage (MEC) and satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.
-Please visit the Internal Revenue Service (IRS) website at www.irs.gov/uac/ Questions-and-Answers-on-the-Individual-Shared-Responsibility-Provision for more information on the individual requirement for MEC.
+Please visit the Internal Revenue Service (IRS) website at www.irs.gov/uac/Questions-and-Answers-on-the-Individual-Shared-Responsibility-Provision for more information on the individual requirement for MEC.

-- Minimum value standard

-The ACA establishes a minimum value for the standard of benefits of a health plan.
-The minimum value standard is 60% (actuarial value).
-The health coverage of this plan does meet the minimum value standard for the benefits the plan provides.